- Early-stage startups typically cannot access loans or capital markets directly, so they rely on VC funding instead.

 - Expansion capability

 If you have high initial costs and limited operating history but significant potential, venture capitalists are more likely to share your risk and provide the resources for success.

 Venture capitalists typically have a huge network of connections in the innovation community.
-They are willing to make introductions and give references to help find advisors, funding resources, skilled talent, business development and the other connections you need to scale your business.
+They are willing to make introductions and give references to help you find: